OpenNMS/udpgen/README.md

 ## Overview

-Yet another tool used to generate SNMPv2 traps and Syslog messages.

-This tool was written to help stress test OpenNMS' Syslog and SNMP trap listeners, by generating large volumes of traffic.
+This tool was written to help stress test OpenNMS' UDP protocol hanlding by generating large volumes of traffic.

+It currently supports generating:
+* SNMP Traps
+* Syslog Messages
+* Netflow 5 flows
+* Netflow 9 flows

+The tool does not currently give fine grained control over the payload generation.

 ## Building